xorbitsai/xorbits/doc/source/user_guide/deployment_slurm.rst

 On a SLURM cluster, you are required to interact with the compute resources via ``sbatch`` command and a SLURM script file declaring specific compute resources.

-In the SLURM script file, you will want to start a Xorbits cluster with multiple ``srun`` commands (tasks), and then execute your python script that connects with the Xorbits cluster.
+In the SLURM script file, you will want to start a Xorbits cluster with multiple ``srun`` commands (tasks), and then execute your python script that connects to the Xorbits cluster.
 You need to first start a supervisor and then start the workers.

 The below walkthrough will do the following: